Is it safe to detox while breastfeeding? Here are 5 tips to help you safely detox while nursing.

 3. Keep your gut health in check: I know, I keep talking about pooping.
 Perhaps it’s because I live with a 4 year old, or perhaps it’s because pooping rules.
 Nonetheless, this normal human function that everyone does is critical to staying healthy and allowing your body to naturally detox itself.
 Unfortunately, it’s one of the top things that new mamas struggle with, present company included (**TMI alert**) after both my girls were born.
 The remedy?
 Nope, not the orange-flavored junk in a canister.
 Staying properly hydrated, enjoying lots of fermented foods (or at the very least, taking a good quality probiotic like this one), and eating as much fresh, real, whole fruits and veggies with naturally-occurring fiber.
 Green smoothies are a new mama’s BFF – easy, nourishing, and supports elimination.
 Bam!

 4. Oil pulling: This is an ancient Ayurvedic practice for detox and rejuvenation where you swish oil in your mouth for a set amount of time and then spit it out.
-Read more about this practice and how to do it here.
+The Coconut Mama has a full explainer on oil pulling with everything you need to know.
 The benefits include improving dental health, sinus problems, allergies, skin breakouts, arthritis, headaches, and hormone imbalances, among others.

 5. Doing a gentle, real food detox: Detoxing enhances metabolism by supporting the liver–the body’s most important detox organ that helps metabolize toxins and fat.
 When your liver is firing on all cylinders, your body burns fat more efficiently.
 Adding insult to injury, pesticides and preservatives found in processed foods can (and do) inhibit your body’s natural ability to lose weight.
 Clean, unprocessed foods do the opposite, support weight loss, and most importantly, nourish you and your growing babe.